Iguana at Singapore's Mandai Zoo, shot by Francis Chin

 Stay away from quacks

-Ignatius is not referring to ducks but to fengshui people, fortune-tellers, multi-level marketing and time-share conmen.
+Not ducks but fengshui people, fortune-tellers, and multi-level marketing and time-share con men.
 If you get demoted, suffer a pay-cut or lost your sweetheart, it is not that your office cubicle or your living room furniture attracts bad chi (actually, bad chi is caused by bad breath).
-But if you visit these charlatans, you will only lose more money and really attract bad luck.
+But if you visit these charlatans, you will only lose more money and attract unnecessary bad luck.

-Remember that in the sensible old days in Ming Dynasty China, people who posed as fengshui practitioners or fortune tellers were liable to get their heads chopped off for cheating the public.
+In the sensible days in Ming Dynasty China, people who posed as fengshui practitioners or fortune tellers were liable to get their heads chopped off for cheating the public.

 Think positive

 Some people think that being realistic is to be cynical and negative.
 That’s simply not true.
 Do not let negative feelings build up.
-Learn to identify the cause of these feelings and deal with them constructively
+Identify the actual cause of these feelings and deal with them constructively

-You can't control everything, but you can control what you are able to, and forget the rest.
+You can’t control everything, so, do what you can and forget the rest.

-(Note: Cakesim is Singapore Hokkien, for feeling vexed or frustrated)
+(Note: Cakesim is Singapore Hokkien vernacular for feeling vexed or frustrated; chi is just hot air)

 Urgent vs Important matrix